Forward Faith

 Have you ever come up against an insurmountable obstacle?
 That is what Moses and the children of Israel faced in Exodus 14.

-What I love about this scene is the drama—and my childhood memory of Charlton Heston standing upon the rock with his rod!
+What I love about this scene is the drama—and my childhood memory of Charlton Heston (from the old “Ten Commandments” movie) standing upon the rock with his rod!
 But Hollywood got it all wrong.
-It wasn’t Moses lifting his rod that parted the sea.
-Note what the rest of the text says:
+The sea did not part simply because Moses lifted his rod.
+Note what Exodus 14:15 says,

 For a refreshing collection of faith-building and inspiring books, see the recommended reading below for our finest selections for boys and girls!